KostasValeckas/PyLongslit/paper.md

 the simple coding style will invite users of all skill-levels to contribute to the code.

-An early beta-version of the software was user-tested during the Nordic Optical Telescope[^1] IDA summer-course 2024[^2], where all student groups where able to follow the documentation and succesfully process data without any significant assistance.
+An early beta-version of the software was user-tested during the Nordic Optical Telescope[^1] IDA summer-course 2024[^2], where all student groups were able to follow the documentation and succesfully process data without any significant assistance.

 During the developtment of software it became apparent that the manual nature of the pipeline is